usnistgov/scapval/scap-schematron-rules/README.md

 SCAPVal requirements are found in */requirements*

-These files may have been modified from their original source to suite validation of SCAP per 800-126r3 See additional readmes for more information.
+Included schematron files may have been modified from their original source to suit validation of SCAP per 800-126r3 See additional readmes below for changes and usage information.

 [SCAP Rules Readme]